-- Our priority is to continue to support our existing society partners in helping them both in providing business resilience support and to continue to support them in achieving their aims.
+- Our priority is to continue supporting our existing society partners, both by providing business resilience support and working with them to achieve their aims.

-- Our CEO has launched a firm wide fundraising campaign for all our One Million Futures charities.
+- Our CEO has launched a firmwide fundraising campaign for all our One Million Futures charities.
 The money raised will fund a range of important initiatives, such as accommodation for homeless people, equipment to help schools move learning online and allow increased access to helpline calls to mental health charity Mind.
-Examples include:
+Further examples include:

 - One of our society partners, Social Bite, is working with the Scottish Government to help feed 3,000 socially isolated people every day – at a time when this will be more important than ever before.

-- We’re also helping the Trussell Trust, which supports a nationwide network of food banks, by providing financial donations and project management resource.
+- We’ve also helped the Trussell Trust, which supports a nationwide network of food banks, by providing financial donations and project management resource.